coffeegrind123/docker-sd-webui/PROMPTING.md

 Also don't use weights as high as 1.5 unless it is an extremely obscure tag and you've tried it at a more reasonable weight in the 1.05 - 1.2 range.
 Pushing the embedding that far away from the centroid does not intensify the meaning.
 It starts to lose meaning and just scramble things.

+Quick question - does the (token:1.5) syntax work for groups of tokens? (token1, token2:1.5) yes, but it's gonna push the whole segment up, including commas we use them as separators, but they mean nothing, and their behavior when being pushed up is not really defined it can work fine, it can destroy the whole image, depends on the model (token1:1.5), (token2:1.5) same as
+(token1,token2:1.5)?
+no because in the first one you have 2 independent things being put at 1.5, in the second one you have token1,token2 as a whole being put at 1.5

 from:terraraptor has:image